-Design in Studio Space (Frohn)
+Design in Studio Space Frohn

-1710101, WS 24/25, 8 SWS, Language: German/English, Open in study portal with mandatory excursion
+1710101, WS 23/24, 8 SWS, Language: German/English, Open in study portal

 The studio Raum begins by inviting students to rediscover their everyday routines and their everyday environment as interlocking actions and experiences of making space and appropriating space.
 The seemingly familiar disappears in favor of again-to-be-discovered and redesigned spaces of possibility.
 Routiniers become discoverers and designers of the surprising in everyday life.